 Each of the 2.000% notes, the 2.650% notes and the floating rate notes is a new issue of securities with no established trading market.
 The notes will not be listed on any securities exchange or on any automated dealer quotation system.
 The underwriters may make a market in the 2.000% notes, the 2.650% notes or the floating rate notes after completion of the offering, but will not be obligated to do so and may discontinue any market-making activities at any time without notice.
-No assurance can be given as to the liquidity of the trading market for the 2.000% notes, the 2.650% notes or the floating rate notes or that an active public market for the 2.000% notes, the 2.650% notes or the floating rate notes will develop.
-If an active public market for the 2.000% notes, the 2.650% notes or the floating rate notes may be adversely affected.
+No assurance can be given as to the liquidity of the trading market for the 2.000% notes, the 2.650% notes or the floating rate notes or that an active public market for the 2.000% notes, the 2.650% notes or the floating rate notes does not develop, the market price and liquidity of the 2.000% notes, the 2.650% notes or the floating rate notes may be adversely affected.